top of page

 The Path Forward: Holding Yourself & Others

-Healing your past is not just for you—it ripple effects into your relationships, your family, and the world around you.
+Healing your past is not just for you, it ripples into your relationships, your family, and the world around you.
 When a man has done his inner work, he:

 • Holds space for others with presence